lenderpanel

 Recently asked questions about conveyancing in Langford

-How does conveyancing in Langford differ for newly converted properties?
+How does conveyancing in Langford differ for new build properties?

-Most buyers of new build residence in Langford approach us having been asked by the seller to sign contracts and commit to the purchase even before the property is ready to move into.
+Most buyers of new build premises in Langford come to us having been asked by the builder to sign contracts and commit to the purchase even before the house is finished.
 This is because developers in Langford tend to acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Langford or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Langford or who has acted in the same development.

-Taking into account that I will soon spend 450k on a property in Langford I would like to talk to a conveyancer concerning thehome move prior to giving the go ahead to the firm.
-Can this be arranged?
+Taking into account that I am about to part with £400,000 on a property in Langford I wish to talk to a solicitor regarding theconveyancing ahead of appointing the firm.
+Is this something that you can arrange?

-This is something that we encourage - it is our preference to talk to you we do not take any clients on without you liaising with the conveyancer who will be doing your conveyancing in Langford.There is no ‘factory style conveyancing’ - each client is unique individual, not a matter reference.
-The solicitors that we put you in touch with believe that the figure you are calculated and presented to you for your conveyancing in Langford should be the figure that you end up paying.
+Absolutely - it is our preference to talk to you we do not take any clients on without you first talking to the solicitor who will be doing your conveyancing in Langford.There is no ‘factory style conveyancing’ - each client is unique person, not a file number.
+The solicitors that we put you in touch with believe that the fees you are quoted for your conveyancing in Langford should be the amount on the final invoice that you end up paying.

 Last updated